S&P hits new record amid rising concerns about pandemic

 The collapse of the Afghanistan government over the weekend was also on investors' minds.
 While the economy of Afghanistan is small, the country is located in a delicate part of the world, sandwiched between the economic giants of South and East Asia and the oil-rich Middle East.

-Oil prices fell 1.7% and weighed down energy companies.
-Exxon Mobil fell 1.5%.
+The price of U.S. crude oil fell 1.7% and weighed down energy companies.
+Exxon Mobil dropped 1.5% and Chevron closed 1% lower.

 Shares in some retailers and tourism-related companies also fell.
-Caesars Entertainment slid 3.8%, while Gap dropped 3.4%.
+Caesars Entertainment slid 4% and Gap dropped 3.1%.

 Bond yields fell and pulled banks lower.
 They rely on higher yields to charge more lucrative interest on loans.
 The yield on the 10-year Treasury fell to 1.26% from 1.29% late Friday.
-Bank of America fell 0.9%.
+Wells Fargo lost 1.9% and Citigroup dropped 1.4%.

 Also dampening investors' optimism was the University of Michigan consumer sentiment index from Friday, which fell to 70.2 from its previous level of 81.2 in July.
 That was the largest drop in sentiment since April 2020, when the pandemic took its initial grip on the country.